 Since January, Lyft has been subtly boxing Uber.
 As crisis after crisis befell the leader in hailing apps (including, but not limited to: employee gender discrimination, treatment of drivers, a seat on the advisory board of the current Presidential administration, and breaking a taxi strike in NYC), Lyft put out a statement that reinforced their principles, without ever mentioning their competitor by name.

 Logan Green, Lyft’s co-founder and CEO, tweeted late January that, “Trump’s immigration ban is antithetical to both Lyft’s and our nation’s core values.”

-To further emphasize differences, Lyft made a public donation of one million to the ACLU, an organization responsible for bringing immigration ban lawsuits against the current administration (an issue that the NYC taxi strike addressed).
+To further emphasise differences, Lyft made a public donation of one million to the ACLU, an organisation responsible for bringing immigration ban lawsuits against the current administration (an issue that the NYC taxi strike addressed).
 Though they never mention Uber, Lyft used the increased visibility brought on by these crises to position themselves as their rival’s antithesis.
 With the positive affirmations from their ACLU donation, Lyft continues on this path, donating 20% of rides to the @LeanInOrg on Equal Pay Day.

-2017 has ushered in a social media strategy that uses a competitor’s crisis or newsjacking to broadcast your brand values and elevate visibility.
+2017 has ushered in a social media strategy that uses a competitor’s crisis or newsjacking to broadcast your brand values and elevate your visibility.
 PR is no longer only about protecting your brand and broadcasting messages; it’s also about going for the jugular in pointing out how much better you are than a competitor.
 This is especially true if they’re facing scrutiny because of a crisis or a well-financed marketing campaign.
-Being nimble and doing this well is the key to success.
-That’s why you’ll need a media intelligence platform that is always listening for industry keywords, so when something happens to a competitor, you can work on the perfect snarky @ reply.
+Being nimble and doing this well is your key to success.
+That’s why you’ll need a media intelligence platform that is always listening for your industry keywords, so when something happens to a competitor, you can work on the perfect snarky @ reply.